jldimond/Coral-CpG-ratio-MS/methods.md

 _**Annotation**_

-In order to maintain consistency in comparing datasets all transcriptomes, and in come cases differentially expressed gene sets were annotated using Blastx (version 2.2.29) for comparison to the UniProt/Swiss-Prot protein database (version 2/17/2015).
-Parameters for blastx were as follows: maximum number of target sequences = 1; maximum number of high-scoring pairs = 1; E-value = 10<sup>-5</sup>; number of threads = 8.
+In order to maintain consistency in comparing datasets, all transcriptomes, and in some cases differentially expressed gene sets, were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) using a evalue threshold E-value = 10<sup>-5</sup>.

-SQLShare was used to join annotation results with associated GO terms (Gene Ontology database: http://www.geneontology.org) to categorize genes into parent categories and assign them a functional group based on the MGI GO Slim database (URL:http://www.informatics.jax.org).
+Corresponding Gene Ontology Slim terms were ide SQLShare was used to join annotation results with associated GO terms (Gene Ontology database: http://www.geneontology.org) to categorize genes into parent categories and assign them a functional group based on the MGI GO Slim database (URL:http://www.informatics.jax.org).
 All code used for transcriptome annotation is available (URLURLURL).

-Details of annotation are provided in accompanying jupyter notebook (ref)
+Complete details of annotation are provided in accompanying jupyter notebook (ref)

 _**Predicted germline methylation**_